Family Literacy Initiative

 The HIPPY model

-One of HIPPY’s primary goals is to prepare children for long-term academic success beginning in kindergarten.
+A primary goal of Home Instruction for Parents and Preschool Youngsters is to prepare children for long-term academic success, beginning in kindergarten.
 It has been particularly useful in low-literacy households with limited economic means.
 Families are instructed in the home by visiting trainers who provide literacy and numeracy exercises for children between the ages of 3 and 7.
 Research suggests that participation in HIPPY has been a catalyst for improved school readiness in diverse countries around the world and has effects on later academic achievement.
 Studies document benefits for young children with both immediate and longer-term impact.
 Parents’ increased involvement in their children’s education is also indicated.

 Why the family approach?